 Those working the night shift got less sleep – and lower-quality sleep – than the general population, spent less time with their friends, spent less time with their children than normal, experienced more frequent feelings of hopelessness and worthlessness, and felt their job took a toll on their physical health.
 Of course, not all respondents felt this way about their schedule: Some said the graveyard shift had a positive effect on their social life, for example, although they were a small minority.

-Whether your bedtime is 10 a.m. or 10 p.m., you deserve a great mattress.
-At Best Mattress Brand, we’re passionate about finding the perfect mattress for any situation, and we can help you discover the best products for outfitting your bedroom to optimize your sleep quality, regardless of when you decide to catch some shut eye.
+Whether your bedtime is 10 a.m. or 10 p.m., you deserve the best mattress.
+At BMB, we’re passionate about finding the perfect mattress for any situation, and we can help you discover the best products for outfitting your bedroom to optimize your sleep quality, regardless of when you decide to catch some shut eye.

 Methodology and Limitations